mSvcBench/muBench/Docs/Manual.md

 The BA algorithm builds the graph topology as follows: at each step, a new service is added as a vertex of a directed tree.
 This new service is connected with an edge to a single *parent* service already present in the topology.
 The edge direction is from the parent service to the new *child* service, this means that the parent service includes the new service in its external-services.
 The parent service is chosen according to a preferred attachment strategy using a *power-law* distribution.
 Specifically, vertex *i* is chosen as a parent with a (non-normalized) probability equal to *P<sub>i</sub> = d<sub>i</sub><sup>&alpha;</sup> + a*, where *d<sub>i* is the number of services that have already chosen the service *i* as a parent, *&alpha;* is the power-law exponent, and *a* is the zero-appeal parameters i.e., the probability of a service being chosen as a parent when no other service has yet chosen it.

-As previusly mentioned, to simulate parallel and sequential calls of external-services, the whole set of external-services of a microservice is organized in *external-service-groups*.
+As previously mentioned, to simulate parallel and sequential calls of external-services, the whole set of external-services of a microservice is organized in external-service-groups.
 The ServiceMeshGenerator creates a configurable number of equal external service groups for each microservice and inserts external-services into these groups according to a water-filling algorithm.

-The ServiceMeshGenerator configures the probability of calling external-services using two different models: a constant model which assigns the same probability to all external-services and a random model that randomly chooses the value of the calling probability in the range 0,1.
+The ServiceMeshGenerator configures the probability of calling external-services using two different models: a constant model that assigns the same probability to all external-services and a random model that randomly chooses the value of the calling probability in the range (0,1).

-To simulate the presence of databases in a µBench microservice application, the ServiceMeshGenerator adds to the depencency graph some *database-services* that only execute their internal-service.
+To simulate the presence of databases in a µBench microservice application, the ServiceMeshGenerator adds to the dependency graph some database-services that only execute their internal-service.
 The other services select one of these databases as external-service with a configurable probability.

 #### Execution of the ServicMeshGenrator <!-- omit in toc -->